annahung31/multimedia-paper-reading/img_data_Aug.md

 - GitHub:
 - work field: Image data processing

+## Key takeaway

+* Choose augmentation method based on your task.
+* The policy to use augmented data needs to be considered.(refer to [Curriculum learning](#policy))
+* You can choose online data augmentation(instead of doing augmentation during pre-processing) to save memory.

 ## Data augmentation methods included in this survey

 ### Methods Based on Basic image manipulations